 EXTRA PRECAUTIONS FOR ADDED REASSURANCEWhile the COVID-19 vaccine has been proven safe and effective, we continue to ask residents and associates to follow basic wellness precautions including proper mask wearing in shared spaces.
 Learn more about how we’re working hard to return things to normal...

-The cost of care for a community is affected by the neighborhood in which it is located.
-The rent burden for Mountain Home is about 17.9% of the average monthly income.
-Mountain Home has a median home value of around $117,802 and the median cost of rent is about $636 per month.
+The price of care for a community is influenced by the city in which it is located.
+The rent burden for Mountain Home is around 17.9% of the average monthly income.
+Monthly, the median price of rent in Mountain Home is around $636 and the median home value in Mountain Home is $117,802.

-The average humidity across the state is 71%.
-The highest monthly average humidity rating is 73% in the month of May.
-The average amount of precipitation peaks during the month of May at around 6.85 inches.
+The most precipitation occurs in May with an average of 6.85 inches of precipitation a month.
 On average, the state receives 4.23 inches of precipitation a month.
-The average temperature in the summer rises to around 79F.
-The average high summer temperature is around 95F in the month of July.
+On average, the humidity rating for Arkansas is around 71%.
+Humidity levels tend to reach their peak in the month of May at around 73%.
+During the winter, the average temperature in Arkansas drops to around 41F.
+During the winter, the average high temperature peaks at around 60F during the month of February.
+The average low temperature during the winter drops to around 22F in the month of January.
+During the summer, the average temperature in Arkansas is around 79F.
+Over the summer months the average high temperature peaks at around 95F during the month of July.
 In the summer, the average low temperature drops to around 60F during the month of June.
-The average temperature in the winter falls to around 41F.
-During the winter, the average high temperature peaks at around 60F during the month of February.
-In the winter months, the average low temperature falls to around 22F during the month of January.
 The average air quality index rating in Arkansas is 38.8 AQI.
-The highest seasonal air quality index rating occurs in the month of July with a rating of 47.9 AQI.
+The average air quality index rating peaks in the month of July with a rating of around 47.9 AQI.
 While residents of Arkansas mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Arkansas can include earthquakes (moderate) and tornadoes.

 The state of Arkansas has a diverse array of plant and animal life.
-Local plant life can consist of cypresses, hickory, orchid, and tulip trees.
-While venturing throughout the state, you might see animals such as the eastern wild turkey, the catfish, the armadillo, or the white-tailed deer.
+Local plant life can consist of water oak, hickory, cypresses, and mink.
+While venturing throughout the state, you might see animals such as the armadillo, the black bears, the bobwhite quail, or the white-tailed deer.
 The state animal of Arkansas is the white-tailed deer.

-How many independent living facilities are there near Mountain Home, Arkansas?
+How many nursing homes are there near Mountain Home, Arkansas?